faastjs/faast.js/README.md

 # Faast.js

 Faast.js is a library for turning JavaScript modules into scalable serverless functions for batch processing.
-It takes care of the following drudgery:

-- **Scalable:** Use serverless functions services like AWS Lambda to scale your batch oriented jobs to thousands of cores.
-Faast.js handles queuing and throttling to fit within service rate limits, eliminating most of the whack-a-mole issues with scaling up a batch operation.
+- **Scalable:** Use serverless functions to scale your batch jobs up to thousands of cores.
-- **Cost visibility:** Understand how much your workload costs.
-In real time, not when your bills arrive.
+- **Cost-effective:** Understand and optimize your workload costs in real time.
+Pay only for CPU time actually used.
-- **Zero ops:** No command line.
-No configuration files.
-No build step.
-No cluster management.
-Faast.js is 100% accessible via API calls at runtime.
+- **Zero Ops:** No cluster management.
+No container management.
+No management.
+Focus on Dev, not Ops.
-- **Ephemeral infrastructure:** Faast.js instantiates the cloud resources it needs on the fly and cleans them up when it's done.
-It keeps resources scoped to the lifetime of your process, and if your process exits unexpectedly, it even has a garbage collector that cleans up the next time you execute.
-Without any effort on your part.
-Ephemeral infrastructure means you can focus on the task at hand, instead of managing complex cloud resources.
-- **Type safety:** Function and module types are preserved for remote calls, providing a first class developer experience with autocomplete, type checking, jump-to-definition, and efficient refactoring.
-No separate interface definition files to manage; the types in your code are used directly.
+- **Developer optimized:** A first class developer experience including type safety.
+Works with TypeScript and JavaScript.
-- **Choice of clouds:** Faast.js comes with support for [AWS Lambda](https://aws.amazon.com/lambda/) and [Google Cloud Functions](https://cloud.google.com/functions/).
-It also supports local processing mode so you can run smaller jobs on a local machine or cloud instance.
-Switch between cloud providers or local mode with a single line code change.
+- **Portable:** Built-in support for [AWS Lambda](https://aws.amazon.com/lambda/) and [Google Cloud Functions](https://cloud.google.com/functions/), as well as local processing mode.
+Change one line of code to switch.

 ## Installation